BasilGuo/savax/draft-guo-6man-esav.md

 ## Terminology and Abbreviation

-The following terms are used in this document:
+The following terms are used in this document.

 TA:
-: Trust Alliance, the IPv6 network that uses the SAVA-X mechanism.|
+: Trust Alliance, the IPv6 network that uses the SAVA-X mechanism.

 ACS:
-: AD Control Server, the server that maintains consistent tag pairs with other ACS and distributes information to AER. |
+: AD Control Server, the server that maintains consistent tag pairs with other ACS and distributes information to AER.

 ABR:
-: AS or AS community border router, which is placed at the boundary of an AS of trust alliance. |
+: AS or AS community border router, which is placed at the boundary of an AS of trust alliance.

 Tag:
-: The authentic identification of the source address of a packet.|
+: The authentic identification of the source address of a packet.

 # ESAV Framework